 Premises liability claims typically allege that the victim fell and was injured due to the defective condition of the property.
 Some of the most common defects known to cause serious injuries are broken sidewalks, uneven walkways, icy parking lots, wet floors, and potholes in the street.
 However, even if you were injured due to another person’s negligence, there are many defenses to premises liability actions.

 In addition to analyzing your claim for negligence, your lawyer will also need to consider what defenses will be used to argue against or minimize your claim.
 Some of the most common defenses to premises liability claims are provided below.

-Assumption of the Risk – “Assumption of the risk” is a complete bar to recovery, or something that prevents you from obtaining compensation, in a negligence claim in Pennsylvania.
-Assumption of the risk occurs when someone fully understands the risk of harm associated with their actions, yet chooses to continue with the action or remain in a hazardous area despite the risk.
+Assumption of the Risk – “Assumption of the risk” is a complete bar to recovery or something that prevents you from obtaining compensation, in a negligence claim in Pennsylvania.
+The assumption of the risk occurs when someone fully understands the risk of harm associated with their actions, yet chooses to continue with the action or remain in a hazardous area despite the risk.

 Comparative Negligence – The most common defense to negligence lawsuits is that the victim was wholly or partially at fault for his or her own injuries.
 For example, if you trip and break your ankle on a broken sidewalk, the defense attorney will almost certainly claim it was your fault for not watching where you were walking.
 This is a “comparative negligence” defense.